 UPDATED: April 5, 2018

 Initiative Targets Treatment of Opiate Dependency for Arrestees

 ROBBINSVILLE, NJ - (June 15, 2016) – Mayor Dave Fried, the Robbinsville Municipal Alliance for the Prevention of Substance Abuse (R*MAPSA) and Robbinsville Township Police Chief Chris Nitti are proud to announce the formation of “Robbinsville C.A.R.E.” as part of an ongoing effort to offer treatment options for those suffering from opiate/opioid addiction.

-“We have a plan and are taking action by bridging the gaps with intervention, quality healthcare facilities, recovery professionals and contingencies to help get people clean," Robbinsville Police Detective Scott Kivet said.
-“Robbinsville is proud to have the townships of West Windsor and Ewing come aboard to join the effort.
+“We have a plan and are taking action by bridging the gaps with intervention, quality healthcare facilities, recovery professionals and contingencies to help get people clean," Robbinsville Police Sgt.
+Scott Kivet said.
+“Robbinsville is proud to have the townships of West Windsor, Ewing and Hopewell, along with The College of New Jersey PD and the Trenton PD, come aboard to join the effort.
 I want to emphasize that what we are offering is a pathway to recovery, not a get out of jail free card.”

 There were 166 overdose deaths in Mercer County from 2012-2015, including 55 last year alone.
 Contributing to the death rate is the fact New Jersey has some of the highest heroin purity rates in the nation.
 Of the 430 individuals arrested by Robbinsville Police for narcotics since 2015, close to 65 percent of those were for opiates/opioids.